 New for System Devices

-The Windows Driver Kit (WDK) that is released with Windows Vista introduces two new system device technologies:
+The Windows Driver Kit (WDK) that is released with Windows Server 2008 includes enhancements to the following system device technologies:

 Windows Hardware Error Architecture